soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/0. Weapons/4. Deployment Guides/Weapons Field Guide.md

 > Use them where clarity has calcified into prison walls.
 > And remember—some structures collapse from the inside out.

 ---

-Let me know if you'd like me to write the corresponding version for `Black-Class` or `Volatile-Class` experimental systems when ready.

----
 ## Vector-Class Cognitive Weapons